List of Miraculous: Tales of Ladybug & Cat Noir characters: Chloé Bourgeois

+Kingdom

+The Kingdom is a secret society that Gabriel Agreste was a part of.
+They each want to obtain Ladybug and Cat Noir's Miraculous for their own personal wishes and to complete the Perfect World Project.
+Each member has an operative called a "Shadow" that serves them.

+The Scepter

+"The Scepter" is the leader of the Kingdom.

+Camilo Pista

+Camilo Pista (voiced by Lex Lang in the English dub) is the father of Nathalie and member of the Kingdom's council who operates as "The Stomach".

 Tomoe Tsurugi

-Tomoe Tsurugi (voiced by Minae Noji in the English dub and Frédérique Marlot in the French version) is Kagami's overprotective mother and a world renowned fencer.
+Tomoe Tsurugi (voiced by Minae Noji in the English dub and Frédérique Marlot in the French version) is Kagami and Lila's overprotective mother and a world-renowned fencer who is the CEO of Tsurugi Industries.
 She is a business partner and friends with Gabriel Agreste, and like him, is very strict with her daughter, although occasionally allows her more freedom.
 She is the only character in the series to be blind, and is seen wearing black sunglasses and using a kendo sword as a walking stick, while using a self-driving voice-activated car named Tatsu.
-She enters a partnership with Gabriel in the fifth season and learns of the Miraculouses, helping Gabriel develop the Alliance System with the intent on using the Miraculouses to improve the world.
+She enters a partnership with Gabriel in the fifth helping him develop the Alliance System with the intent on using the Miraculouses for her own personal benefit.